-Colorado schools and districts can apply for a Health Schools/Student Wellness grant which can be used to implement student wellness programs, including those focused on social emotional climate and counseling, psychological, and social services.
-AC works with schools to identify the unique factors most directly linked with well-being in their community and reduce barriers to learning.
+Colorado schools and districts can apply for a Healthy Schools/Student Wellness grant that can be used to implement student wellness programs, including those focused on social emotional climate, counseling, and psychological & social services.
+AC works with schools to identify the unique factors most directly linked with well-being in their communities to help reduce barriers to learning.

-Every year the Massachusetts Department of Elementary and Secondary Education offers a Safe and Supportive Schools grant.
-This grant is intended to help schools and districts ensure that each school creates a safe, positive, healthy, and inclusive learning environment and makes effective use of a system for integrating services and aligning initiatives to promote students’ behavioral health.
-AC can help schools measure progress towards their action plan and prioritize areas for improvement.
+Every year, the Massachusetts Department of Elementary and Secondary Education offers a Safe and Supportive Schools grant.
+This grant is intended to help schools and districts ensure that each school creates a safe, positive, healthy, and inclusive learning environment and makes effective use of a system for integrating services to promote students’ behavioral health.
+AC can help schools measure progress towards their action plans and prioritize areas for improvement.

-DFC and STOP grants are available to community coalitions that partner with schools and districts to prevent drug and alcohol abuse.
-AC’s surveys are approved for use with DFC and STOP grants and AC can work with coalitions to gather all necessary metrics for SAMHSA reporting.
+The STOP grant is available to community coalitions that partner with schools and districts to prevent alcohol abuse.
+AC’s surveys are approved for use the STOP grant and AC can work with coalitions to gather all necessary metrics for SAMHSA reporting.